Hendrick Motorsports in the NASCAR Cup Series: Car No. 25 history

 Car No. 25 was owned for many years by Rick Hendrick's father, Joe "Papa" Hendrick.
 It debuted in 1986 as HMS's second team, with a Folgers sponsorship and Tim Richmond driving.
 Richmond was teamed with veteran crew chief Harry Hyde, who moved over from the No. 5 team after chemistry issues with Geoff Bodine.
 Richmond won seven times that year and finished third in points.
 He missed the beginning of the 1987 season due to HIV/AIDS, while publicly saying he was suffering from pneumonia.
 Benny Parsons drove the first eleven races of the season, with the car renumbered 35; Darrell Waltrip was hired to drive Hendrick's third car at this time.
 Richmond returned midway through the season and won his first two races, at Pocono and Riverside.
 Following a blown engine at Michigan and deteriorating health, he left the ride after only eight starts.
 He died in August 1989.
+Despite two seasons with HMS, Richmond's 9 race victories was the most for the team from 1987 until 1996 (Darrell Waltrip shared the team record of 9 race victories with Richmond from 1989 to 1996).